Firionus/FastRunningMedian.jl/README.md

 ![Benchmark Comparison](docs/resources/Running%20Median%20Benchmarks.png)

 For large window sizes, this package performs even better than calling `runmed` in R, which uses the Turlach implementation written in C. For small window sizes, the Stuetzle implementation in R still outperforms this package, but the overhead from RCall doesn't seem worth it.
-If you want to add a fast implementation for small window sizes to this package, feel free to put in a PR or open an issue with any questions you might have.
+Development of a fast implementation for small window sizes is ongoing, see the corresponding issues for details.

 In contrast to this package, [SortFilters.jl](https://github.com/sairus7/SortFilters.jl) supports arbitrary probability levels, for example to calculate quantiles.